Jazz Singing Lessons

 “Thank you very much for having wonderful lessons.
-You gave me courage, joy and freedom for singing.
+You gave me courage, joy, and freedom for singing.
 I was relaxed when I sang in front of you which was very unusual and I really liked my voice!!
 I can’t thank you enough….”

 -Ryoko Chimomochi, a young Japanese woman who visited the States for several months.

 “I have been taking voice lessons from Elaine Dame for the past three years.
 What makes Elaine a phenomenal teacher, is that she truly wants the student to get better.
-What I mean is, she teaches good vocal technique so that your sound is the very best that it can be.
-She teaches theory so that the vocalist knows what they are doing…key signatures, time, feel, structure of a tune, so that the singer knows how to speak to the musicians that they are working with.
-Elaine has a very relaxed style, and is very generous in sharing her knowledge of the music business.
+What I mean is, she teaches good vocal techniques so that your sound is the very best that it can be.
+She teaches theory so that the vocalist knows what they are doing…key signatures, time, feel, the structure of a tune, so that the singer knows how to speak to the musicians that they are working with.
+Elaine has a very relaxed style and is very generous in sharing her knowledge of the music business.
 Elaine is very busy in the local jazz community and can be heard at a variety of clubs in Chicago.
 I would recommend her to any person looking to improve their singing ability whether it be for personal or professional endeavors.”

 “Elaine Dame is incredible.
-After 3 years of privates I was more than prepared and prepped to begin my professional career as a jazz vocalist.
+After 3 years of privates, I was more than prepared and prepped to begin my professional career as a jazz vocalist.
 Whether you are seeking jazz vocal lessons as a hobby or to enter the world as a working jazz vocalist, no one will prepare you more than Ms. Dame.
-Her incredible patience, passion and knowledge for this beautiful vocal art is beyond inspiring….not to mention her jaw dropping voice.
+Her incredible patience, passion, and knowledge for this beautiful vocal art is beyond inspiring….not to mention her jaw-dropping voice.
 You will fall in love with jazz, if you weren’t already, AND the lovely Elaine.
 Choosing to be educated by Elaine was one of the best decisions I have ever made.
 I could never have dreamed to be the vocalist I am today if it were not for her.
 Go ahead, make a great choice and contact Elaine.
 You will NOT be disappointed.”

 “Working with Elaine Dame is not just a lesson with a great singer, it’s a business classroom.
 You learn everything from booking shows to reading a bass clef!
 She is the sweetest person in the world and she cares about her students!
 I would recommend her to anyone, beginning or vets!”

-“I had a few voice lessons with Elaine a few years ago to prepare for my solo accompaniment with my high school jazz band, and in that short period of time she helped me improve my vocal technique tremendously!
+“I had a few voice lessons with Elaine a few years ago to prepare for my solo accompaniment with my high school jazz band, and in that short period of time, she helped me improve my vocal technique tremendously!
 I was really surprised at how much I could accomplish afterward!
 She is a creative teacher, very personable and enjoyable to work with, and helped me so much.
 I highly recommend her.”

 The Health Benefits of Singing

--The medical profession strongly believes that singing is a good form of aerobic exercise for the abdominal muscles, the lungs and the circulation of blood.
-Singing is linked to stress reduction, longevity and better overall health.
+-The medical profession strongly believes that singing is a good form of aerobic exercise for the abdominal muscles, the lungs, and the circulation of blood.
+Singing is linked to stress reduction, longevity, and better overall health.
 Improved airflow in the upper respiratory tract is likely to lessen the opportunity for bacteria to flourish there, countering the symptoms of colds and flu.
 Singing also aids the development of motor control and coordination and recent studies have shown that it improves neurological functioning.
-Singing both with and without music (chanting) is used by way of therapy for treating people who are suffering from many kinds of physical, psychological or emotional illnesses or traumas and is a regular component of treating those who have had strokes resulting in speech impairment.
-Singing is also a great aid to communication, breathing and rhythm.
+Singing both with and without music (chanting) is used by way of therapy for treating people who are suffering from many kinds of physical, psychological, or emotional illnesses or traumas and is a regular component of treating those who have had strokes resulting in speech impairment.
+Singing is also a great aid to communication, breathing, and rhythm.

--According to studies, stance, voice, digestion and life expectancy have been shown to improve by singing.
+-According to studies, stance, voice, digestion, and life expectancy have been shown to improve by singing.

--Studies show that singing promotes good health, healing and an overall feeling of well-being and happiness.
+-Studies show that singing promotes good health, healing, and an overall feeling of well-being and happiness.

 -Your voice does not have to be fantastic.
 Everyone is capable of reaping the many health benefits of singing, regardless of one’s skill level.
 Everyone is capable of making a joyful noise.

--Singing exercises major muscle groups in the upper body, improves the efficiency of the cardiovascular system (it is recommended for people recovering from heart attacks), and encourages you to take more oxygen into your body, leading to increased alertness.
+-Singing exercises major muscle groups in the upper body improves the efficiency of the cardiovascular system (it is recommended for people recovering from heart attacks) and encourages you to take more oxygen into your body, leading to increased alertness.